How to Pick Stocks: Fundamentals vs. Technicals

 We'll assume for the sake of discussion that you prefer pullback entries and have narrowed your choices down to two buy candidates, stock A and stock B. To choose between them, it could make sense to bring a few indicators to bear: price patterns, volume, moving averages, and an indicator called the stochastic oscillator.

 On to our charts.
-We can see that both stocks A and B have pulled back and held their 20-day moving averages (the yellow lines).
+We can see that both stocks A and B have pulled back and held their 20-day moving averages (yellow lines).
 So far, so good.

 Stock A

-A stock in an uptrend along a 20-day moving average with the stochastic oscillator in between 20 and 80.
+Stock A in an uptrend along a 20-day moving average with the stochastic oscillator between 20 and 80.

 Stock B

-A stock in an uptrend above a 20-day moving average and to new highs with the stochastic oscillator in between 20 and 80.
+Stock B is in an uptrend above a 20-day moving average and on to new highs with the stochastic oscillator between 20 and 80.

 When a stock is trading in a particular range, and the oscillator's values move into overbought or oversold areas, look for a price reversal.
 However, be warned that if a stock is strongly trending in a particular direction over a long period, the values could stay in overbought or oversold territory for an extended period.
 In either case, it can make sense to compare the %K and %D lines.
 If the lines are converging or diverging, it could signal a shift in momentum is in the works.